cgebbe/demo_kalman/README.tex.md

 Documentation (maybe later code) to better understand the Kalman filter.
 Questions in particular:

-- What is the relationship between a Kalman filter and the Bayes filter
+- What is the relationship between a Kalman filter and the Bayes filter?
 - Why is the Kalman gain calculated the way it is?
 - How does the EKF and UKF work?
-- How does a particle filter differ from the Kalman filter?
+- How does the particle filter differ from the Kalman filter?